mitwelten/mitwelten-explore/mitwelten_explore/dashboard/docs/annotations.md

 To see a filtered view that only contains your own annotations, hover over your username in the page header, then click on [**My Annotations**](annotations?my_annotations=true).

+## Edit an annotation

+To edit an annotation that you have written, click on the "Edit" Button to the right of the annotation content.

 ## Delete an annotation

 *Users are only allowed to delete their own annotations.*